To become an Illinois notary public, a person must meet all of the requirements listed below:

 - Meet the eligibility requirements

-- Properly complete and submit a notary application form to the Secretary of State with a $10 filing fee and include a copy of the $5,000 bond
+- Properly complete and submit a notary application form to the Secretary of State with a $10 filing fee and include the $5,000 bond

 - Each notary public application must include a legible photocopy of the applicant’s driver’s license or a state-issued identification card